How Can Physical Therapy Help With Complex Regional Pain Syndrome Type II (Causalgia)?

 Are you feeling discouraged because of the pain you’re experiencing from complex regional pain syndrome type 2?

-CRPS type 2, once called causalgia, is a complex syndrome and it can be difficult to find relief from the symptoms.
+CRPS type 2, once called causalgia, is a complex syndrome condition, like the name suggests.

-While caused after damage to a peripheral nerve, you might find that your friends and family don’t understand why your pain has persisted so long after your injury.
+You might find that your friends and family don’t understand why your pain has persisted so long after your injury.

-The pain you feel is very real, and you should be given all the tools you need to help alleviate it.
+But the pain you feel is very real, and you should be given all the tools you need to help alleviate it.

 What Is CRPS type 2?